claudiocmp/dsnd-spi/writings/03_project-Copy1.md

 The selection fell on scikit-learn's random forest regressor.
 An initial overfitting happened due to lack of tuning hyper parameters, corrected by performing a grid search, and training the model through cross-validation (this was possible by creating a pipeline in order to avoid data leaks on cross validation).

 Results were tested against analysing rate on returns, or RoR, and so by comparing the predicted with true returns.
 By doing so, it was possible to define a confidence interval relative to each time range.
-7-days returns shows a 95% confidence interval of about -/+5% which was within the project's guidelines, however, by far a result to be considered good in  real-world business scenario.
+7-days returns shows a 95% confidence interval of about -/+7% which is above the project's guidelines.
+Problems like reliable stock predictors requires a continuous implementation to keep the system effective by constantly digesting last-day data.
+In fact, by far the result has to be considered good in real-world business scenario.

 Developing knowledge of time series as well as of investment principles and returns calculation was one of the most interesting aspect of the project.